logux/core/README.md

 (for instance, overrode by other actions).

 Without a `reasons` in metadata action will not even be saved to store.
+But reason-less action still will be emitted in `add` event.
 So if you need to save action for a while (for instance, to synchronize it with server), you need to set reason.